enoch26/MV-Group-4/README.md

 # MV-Group-4

 This is a group project of the multivariate analysis course at University of St Andrews.
 It consists of a movie dataset from IMDb.

+Due to the increasing popularity of social platforms, the social media campaign has now become an important marketing tactic in the movie industry.
+Previous research, such as Pardo’s paper (2013), found that social media has a great impact on movies, qualitatively.
+In this study, we aim to investigate the quantitative relationship between social media and movie performance such as box office and movie ratings.
+There have been many cases when movie critics have given poor reviews and yet the movie has gone on to be a box office success.
+This gives us more reason to believe that there is additional structure in the dataset which hopefully can be explored using the social media related covariates.
+Thus, by combining the analysis of the continuous variables with the factor variables, we hope to uncover any such hidden structures.
+Further to this, we aim to explore the relationships among box office grosses, budget and the country of origin.
+An exploartion into inter-country, or in a broader sense, inter-continent differences between movie performace and characteristics, such as non-mainstream films, low-budget or independent films, and their corresponding public perception on social media could expose an interesting viewpoint on the diversity of IMDb rated movies.

+## Reference List
+Pardo, A., 2013.
+Digital Hollywood: How Internet and Social media are changing the movie business.
+In Handbook of Social Media Management (pp. 327-347).
+Springer, Berlin, Heidelberg.